Reading:

 • May lead to underpriced products.

-• Competiton is ignored.
-In a competitive market, cost-based pricing may have difficulties to compete with competitors with a lower price.
+• Competition is ignored.
+In a competitive market, cost-based pricing may have difficulties in competing with competitors with a lower price.

-• Steady prices – ignoring the competition and consumer analysis willing to pay – will lead to decrease in conversion rates.
+• Steady prices – ignoring the competition and consumer analysis willingness to pay – will lead to a decrease in conversion rates.

 Let’s say there are two different retailers competing in the same category;

-1- The first retailer named “General E-Commerce Retailer” is selling all types of products from almost every category. ( active in Computer & Laptops, Books, Gaming, Home & Kitchen, Toys, Fashion, Sport, Camping, the list goes on…)
+1- The first retailer named “General Ecommerce Retailer” sells all types of products from almost every category. ( active in computers and laptops, Books, Gaming, Home and kitchen, Toys, Fashion, Sports, Camping, the list goes on…)

-2- The second retailer named “Camping Vibes E-Commerce Retailer” is specialized in camping goods vertical and just sells camping products.
+2- The second retailer named “Camping Vibes Ecommerce Retailer” specializes in vertical camping goods and just sells camping products.
 The company has average prices.

-Then, imagine that these retailers are competing harshly in camping market in terms of price.
-To get advantage of repricing technology and find the most optimal price, the rule for General E-Commerce Retailer at below can be set;
+Then, imagine that these retailers are competing harshly in the camping market in terms of price.
+To take advantage of repricing technology and find the most optimal price, the rule for General Ecommerce Retailer below can be set;

 Repricing